claint76/inivation-docs/Hardware user guides/User_guide_-_synchronisation.md

 for synchronization.
 The only difference between devices is the voltage of the involved signals.

--   DVS128 and DAS1 use 3.3V.
+-   DVS128 use 3.3V.
 -   DAVIS240 uses 5V.
 -   The FX3 development boards can use both 3.3V and 5V, selectable via
     a jumper.

-Given the different signal voltages, a DAVIS240 cannot be connected directly to a DVS128 or DAS1.
-While having it act as a slave and receive 3.3V from a DVS128/DAS1 should be safe, it is not guaranteed to work correctly.
+Given the different signal voltages, a DAVIS240 cannot be connected directly to a DVS128.
+While having it act as a slave and receive 3.3V from a DVS128 should be safe, it is not guaranteed to work correctly.

-The other way around, having a DAVIS240 act as a master for a DVS128/DAS1, can damage the slave device, and should not be done.
+The other way around, having a DAVIS240 act as a master for a DVS128, can damage the slave device, and should not be done.

-If you need to synchronize DAVIS240 with DVS128/DAS1, please contact our support department for more information.
+If you need to synchronize DAVIS240 with DVS128, please contact our support department for more information.